Revanth221/dt_done/task1/README.md

 ## Services

-- **event.service.js**: Contains business logic for event operations and interacts with the database.
+- **event.service.js**: Contains logic for event related CRUD operations on the database.

 ## Utilities